BitcoinDesign/Guide/guide/resources/wallet-interoperability.md

 %}

 Allow for wallets generated in one application to be easily restored in another application.
 Over the years, Bitcoin applications have implemented various technical details in different ways, partly because standards take time to evolve.
 See [Wallets Recovery](https://walletsrecovery.org) as an illustration of the problem.

+To prevent issues, wallets should make it convenient for users to back up all relevant information they may need for recovery with other applications.
+One solution is, for example, to provide a downloadable PDF with the wallet name, software name and version, address type, derivation paths, and other non-standard information.

 </div>